ethanabrooks/Obsidian/codemonkeys/design-doc-sketch.md

 - Optional component-specific data goes in `metadata`
 - Interface requirements are clear while maintaining flexibility

-For example, while `score` might ultimately be stored in sequence metadata by the storage system, components don't need to know this - they just set it as a field on `Output`.
-This separation of concerns makes components easier to test and reason about, as they can treat `Output` as a pure in-memory data structure.
+For example, while `score` might ultimately be stored in sequence metadata by the storage system, components don't need to know this - they just set it as a field on `TraceData`.
+This separation of concerns makes components easier to test and reason about, as they can treat `TraceData` as a pure in-memory data structure.

 # Pseudo-Rewards